cometbft/cometbft/docs/app-dev/indexing-transactions.md

 Tendermint Core and not re-indexed, that data will be queried as if all the attributes within a height occurred within the same event.

+## Event attribute value types
+Users can use anything as an event value.
+However, if the even attrbute value is a number, the following needs to be taken into accound:
+- Negative numbers will not be properly retrieved when querying the indexer.
+- Event values are converted to big floats( from the `big/math` package).
+The precision of the floating point number is set to the bit length of the integer it is supposed to represent.
+This was not present before CometBFT v0.38.x and all float values were ignored.
+- As of CometBFT v0.38.x, queries can contain floating point numbers as well.
+- Note that comparing to floats can be imprecise with a high number of decimals.